TWUOnline/LDRS663/_pages/unit-3.md

 Upon successful completion of this unit, students will be able to
 - describe several learning theories.
-- compare characteristics of novices and experts in any given field of knowledge.
+- compare characteristics of novices and experts.
 - recommend high impact learning practices for students in international learning contexts.
-- analyze existing learning materials and recommend interactive learning activities to enhance learning.
+- analyze learning materials and recommend interactive learning activities to enhance learning.

 ```the 3rd lo seems a little far-reaching.
 Could we delete - in any given field of knowledge.
 I'm sure none of us can evaluate that for every field!!
 The LO in the blueprint is more simple.
 Also, do we need 'existing' in LO 4?```

 #### Learning Activities